-On this day in 1994, former President Richard M. Nixon dies after suffering a stroke four days earlier.
+On April 22, 1994, former President Richard M. Nixon dies after suffering a stroke four days earlier.
 In a 1978 speech at Oxford University, Nixon admitted he had screwed up during his presidency but predicted that his achievements would be viewed more favorably with time.
 He told the young audience, “You’ll be here in the year 2000, see how I am regarded then.”

 Nixon is most often remembered for his involvement in the Watergate scandal as president and for his Cold War-era persecution of suspected communists while serving as a U.S. senator.
 However, Nixon left a legacy as complex as his personality.

 Nixon did not owe his success in politics to personality or charm: in fact, even many of his staunch supporters described him as cold, aloof, crude, arrogant and paranoid.
 President Dwight D. Eisenhower himself, whom Nixon served as vice president, claimed that Nixon would never win the presidency because the people don’t like him.
 After proving his former boss wrong, Nixon left the office in disgrace, resigning in the face of impending impeachment.
 His paranoia of political sabotage by his opponents had inspired him to authorize the wire-tapping of enemies and supporters alike.
 Ironically, it was the conversations he taped in his own office that led to his ultimate downfall.